BronzeDeer/argocd-demo-team-a/README.md

 ### Rollout Example

 A deployment of the ["blue-green" argocd example app](https://github.com/argoproj/argocd-example-apps/tree/master/blue-green) which demonstrates a blue green deployment via Argo Rollouts.

+It also serves as demonstration of using [`vendir`](https://github.com/carvel-dev/vendir) to fully vendor (and therefore pin) even chart dependencies.
+This can be used together with setting only a single git repo as valid source in the ArgoCD `AppProject`to force pure GitOps for compliance/security/maintanability
+`